bsoren/PyJokes/README.md

-# 📦 Project Name
+# 📦 PyJokes
-*A short one-line description of your project.*
+*Python-based utility for sending jokes in email*

 ---